College of Law

 amber.chuhy@utoledo.edu

-After working in business management and solo practice, Amber Chuhy returned to Toledo Law in 2016 and currently serves as interim assistant dean for admissions.
+After working in business management and solo practice, Amber Chuhy returned to Toledo Law in 2016 and currently serves as assistant dean for admissions.
 She also serves as an inclusion officer at the college.
 She enjoys building and maintaining relationships with students while promoting her passion for diversity, inclusion, and student wellness.

 Assistant Dean Chuhy is a licensed attorney in both Michigan and Ohio and practices in the areas of probate and estate planning.
 She is active in several bar associations, including the Toledo Bar Association, Toledo Women’s Bar Association, and the American Bar Association.